Challenges in Restructuring Community-based Moderation: Findings

-Volunteer moderators often create tools to support themselves.
-For example, many experienced Wikipedia users use \textit{Huggle} and \textit{Twinkle}, tools that attempt to detect vandalism attempts and allow users to revert them.
-Alternatively, when an article receives an uptick of vandalism attempts, administrators can enable ``protection'' or ``semiprotection'' to temporarily lock an article and restrict contributions from some or even all users without administrator rights.
+Volunteer moderators often create tools to support their work.
+For example, many experienced Wikipedia users use \textit{Huggle} and \textit{Twinkle}, tools that attempt to detect and revert vandalism.
+When an article receives an uptick of vandalism attempts, administrators can enable \textit{protection} or \textit{semiprotection} mode to temporarily lock an article and restrict contributions from some, or even all, users without administrator rights \cite{protection_policy}.
 There are hundreds of tools and bots that Wikipedia users have created to help with moderation work.
-FlaggedRevs is entirely unique in that it is a prepublication moderation tool.
-As a result, the system fundamentally changes the workflow of moderators in ways that no other moderation system in Wikipedia does.
-As a result, the use of FlaggedRevs often overlaps or conflicts with other protection tools.
+As a prepublication moderation tool, FlaggedRevs changes the workflow of moderators.
 For example, it overlaps and conflicts with the widely used practice of \textit{semiprotection} \cite{protection_policy}.
-In the default settings that affect all articles within a language edition, FlaggedRevs essentially renders semi-protection completely redundant.
+In the default settings that affect all articles within a language edition, FlaggedRevs renders semi-protection redundant.

-Recognizing this, English Wikipedia attempted to find a reasonable use case for Pending Changes (i.e., the scaled-back version of FlaggedRevs).
-The community eventually agreed to use Pending Changes for ``infrequently edited [articles] with a high level of vandalism'' before considering the use of other more restrictive protection modes.
+Recognizing this redundancy with semi-protection, the English Wikipedia community attempted to find a reasonable use case for FlaggedRevs.
+The community eventually agreed to use the system for ``infrequently edited [articles] with a high level of vandalism'' before considering the use of other more restrictive protection modes.
 Figure \ref{fig:protection_levels} further illustrates different protection levels and the corresponding protocol to be triggered when an article page is deemed at risk of vandalism.
-For example, when an infrequently edited page experiences a higher-than-usual level of vandalism, administrators will turn on Pending Changes protection mode to ensure edits by unregistered or new editors are hidden by default.
-For pages that are more frequently attacked by vandals even after enabling Pending Changes, administrators can consider higher protection modes like semiprotection or a protection level called \textit{extended confirmed} to put more restrictive measures for all editors, not only those who are unregistered or new.
+For example, when an infrequently edited page experiences a higher-than-usual level of vandalism, administrators can turn on Pending Changes protection mode to ensure edits by unregistered or new editors are hidden by default.
+For pages that are more frequently attacked by vandals, even after enabling Pending Changes, administrators can consider higher protection modes like semi-protection or a protection level called \textit{extended confirmed} to fully restrict editing for a broader class of editors, not only those who are unregistered or new.